Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Related Work

-After reviewing the aforementioned work, we find that the generalization theories they find either deal with two-layer neural networks, consider only asymptotic regime, put structure constraints on neural networks, depend on particular optimization algorithms, require boundness of loss function or are not aware of potential differences between underparametrization and overparametrization so are not predicative of double descent phenomenon, and don't consider approximation error aprior.
-If we just consider how our estimator performs on test set, then it is fine to only estimate the difference between generalization and empirical errors for such estimator, as standard Rademacher based bounds do. \textit{However, if we want to see how difference our estimator compared with true model, in which case, in our opinion, it is a more accurate metric and ultimate goal of machine learning, we have to consider the true model into place and the corresponding empirical error, then, is not exactly computable from running experiments only}.
-Through inspecting people's experience in deep learning in recent decades, we propose here what we think a satisfactory generalization theory there should be.
-We call a set of generalization error expressions or bounds for multilayer neural networks \textit{complete} if \begin{enumerate} \item it measures the difference between the estimated model and the true model in a nonasymptotic fashion; \item all terms in the expressions or bounds are computable without running the experiments first, meaning that it has to do with estimation of empirical error; \item it applies to all realistic neural networks without \textit{essential} constraints on their structures, e.g. sparsity, boundess of some norms or asymptotic regime; \item it sheds light to the observed double descent phenomenon in practice (otherwise it is not aligned with the reality and not optimal); \item it applies to most of common activation functions in practice; \item it applies to most of common loss functions in practive, in particular, it doesn't require the boundness of loss functions, as most of common losses are not bounded; \item it applies to most of common optimization algorithms in practice. \end{enumerate}
+After reviewing the aforementioned works, we find that the generalization theories they present either deal with two-layer neural networks, consider only the asymptotic regime, impose structure constraints on neural networks, depend on particular optimization algorithms, require boundedness of the loss function, or are not aware of potential differences between underparameterization and overparameterization and thus are not predictive of the double descent phenomenon, and they do not consider approximation error a priori.

+Through inspecting people's experience in deep learning in recent decades, we propose here what we think a satisfactory generalization theory should be.
+We call a set of generalization error expressions or bounds for multilayer neural networks \textit{complete} if: \begin{enumerate} \item it measures the difference between the estimated model and the true model in a nonasymptotic fashion; \item all terms in the expressions or bounds are computable without running experiments first, meaning that it must involve estimation of empirical error; \item it applies to all realistic neural networks without \textit{essential} constraints on their structures, e.g., sparsity, boundedness of some norms, or asymptotic regime; \item it sheds light on the famous double descent phenomenon in practice (otherwise it is not tailored for neural networks and not optimal); \item it applies to most activation functions; \item it applies to most common loss functions in practice; in particular, it does not require boundedness of loss functions, as most common losses are not bounded; \item it applies to most common optimization algorithms in practice. \end{enumerate}